 VI.
 Satisfactory Assurances Regarding Confidentiality and Security:

 It is understood that the HMIS will contain client information that may be subject to the privacy and security protections and requirements of federal HMIS Standards, HIPAA Privacy Rule, other law, and local HMIS privacy and security policies and procedures.
 The HMIS Lead Agency hereby agrees that it will use protected client information only for purposes permitted by agreement with Partner Agencies and as permitted by the applicable law and Standards.
 Further, the HMIS Lead Agency agrees it will make use of all safeguards required by HUD Privacy Standards, HIPAA Privacy Rule, where appropriate, other law, and local HMIS privacy and security policies and procedures to prevent any unauthorized disclosure of protected client information.
+In support of this, the HMIS Lead Agency will:

 Develop and implement security and confidentiality plans required by the HUD HMIS Standards.